Engineering Hubbard models with gated two-dimensional moir\'e systems: Results

 \subsection{Larger $d$ and the extended Hubbard model}

 The results from the previous section confirm the realization of the square lattice Hubbard model at small $d$.
 Here we stay at $\nu=7/8$ and scan a larger range of $d$ as well as the moiré potential depth.
-A phase diagram is shown in Fig.~\ref{fig:phaseDiagram}.
+The phase diagram is shown in Fig.~\ref{fig:phaseDiagram}.
 The two systems discussed in Sec.~\ref{ssec:Hub-doped} fall on the vertical dashed line, where stripe phases are seen, with charge and spin densities exhibiting modulations along the [$1$, $0$] direction at $d=0.3$ and along [$1$, $1$] at $d=0.4\,a_B^\star$.
 At even larger $d$, we observe a transition to a non-colinear stripe phase.
 For example, at $V_m/W = 1.4$, $d = 0.8\;a_B^*$ and $V_m/W = 1.5$, $d = 0.7\;a_B^*$, the ground state exhibits non-colinear spin textures superimposed on a stripe-like charge distribution, as shown in Fig.~\ref{fig:noncolinear_stripe}.

 These states are insulating from our DFT/LSDA band structure.

 We also observe that the stripe phase becomes metallic when the moiré potential becomes shallower.
 These metallic stripe phases exhibit longer periodicities compared to their insulating counterparts and are marked by purple triangles in Fig.~\ref{fig:phaseDiagram}.
 As the gate distance $d$ decreases, the stripe phase transitions into a metallic checkerboard AFM phase.
 A paramagnetic phase emerges as the interaction strength is further reduced.
 At $d = 0.1\;a_B^*$, decreasing the moiré potential from $V_m/W = 1.6$ to $1.5$ causes the ground state to transition from a metallic checkerboard AFM phase to a metallic paramagnetic phase.
 This is in contrast to the half-filling case studied in Sec.~\ref{sec:results}, where the insulator-to-metal transition is accompanied by a transition from the AFM to the paramagnetic phase.